home-assistant/home-assistant.io/source/developers/development_guidelines.markdown

 Those points may require that you adjust your IDE or editor settings.

-## {% linkable_title Our recommandations %}
+## {% linkable_title Our recommendations %}

 For some cases [PEPs](https://www.python.org/dev/peps/) don't make a statement.
 This section covers our recommendations about the code style.
-Those points were collected from the exisiting code and based on what contributors and developers were using the most.
+Those points were collected from the existing code and based on what contributors and developers were using the most.
 This is basically a majority decision, thus you may not agree with it.
-But we would like to encourage you follow those recommandations to keep the code unified.
+But we would like to encourage you follow those recommendations to keep the code unified.

 ### {% linkable_title Quotes %}